 The Project Today

 The farm became a 501c3 nonprofit in 1986, where the organization continues the work that began in 1954.
-While we may grow and change, our commitment to the gentle and sustainable domestication of the musk ox, and to the establishment of a cottage-based textile fiber industry remains a strong piece of our mission as when John Teal began the project in 1954.
+While we may grow and change, our commitment to the gentle and sustainable husbandry of the musk ox and the production of qiviut remains a strong piece of our mission as when John Teal began the project in 1954.